 By David Joel Miller

 Why are there so many counseling things that insurance does not cover?
+V and Z codes.

 There are lots of life’s problems that need attention, but they don’t fit neatly under our definition of a mental illness.
 As a result most insurance providers won’t pay for treating these problems or if they do there are severe limits on the amount of counseling that you can get for these issues.

 These everyday problems that can derail someone’s life get a “V” code.
 That does not mean they are not important but it does mean that generally we don’t see them as an illness, more like a challenge the person must face and overcome.
 There are over 20 of these “V” codes.
+(In the DSM-5 this list has gotten longer.)

 Some of these are the kind of issues that make the news, the partners who kill each other and the extreme cases of child abuse.
 They need treatment but we can’t say that every couple who fights is mentally ill.
 What we can say is that killing your spouse is not normal or acceptable.